kafkiansky/discovery/README.md

 ## Loader constraints

 If you want to specify which classes can be loaded, you can use the `LoaderConstraint` interface implementation.
-Out of the box comes the `Kafkiansky\Discovery\CodeLocation\Composer\OnlyApplicationCodeLoaderConstraint` class that load only classes that matches namespaces from `autoload.psr4` section of your `composer.json` file.
+Out of the box comes the `Kafkiansky\Discovery\CodeLocation\Composer\LoadOnlyApplicationCode` class that load only classes that matches namespaces from `autoload.psr4` section of your `composer.json` file.

 ```php
 <?php